samanthapg/samanthapg/README.md

 ### Hi there 👋
 Thanks for visiting my GitHub!

-- 📫 How to reach me: samanpg@bu.edu or connect with me in LinkedIn: https://www.linkedin.com/in/samanthaputerman/
+- 📫 How to reach me: connect with me in LinkedIn: https://www.linkedin.com/in/samanthaputerman/

+Here are a few projects I have contributed to (mostly during my undergrad).
 <!--
 **samanthapg/samanthapg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.